flycye/flycye.github.io/_posts/2025-06-12-kernel-exp.md

 ### PTI (Page Table Isolation)

+Page Table Isolation separates page tables from kernel-land and user-land.
+Before the [Meltdown vulnerability](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability), pagetables would reside in the same memory no matter their privilege access.
+- Doesn't map kernel memory into address space when user code is running, only during requests
+- Might increase the overhead of syscalls (more context-switching needed)
+- Makes it far harder to bypass PTI

+#### Bypassing PTI

+Using corrupted or broken syscall implementations within an outdated device driver is the easiest way to bypass PTI.
+Check out more [here](https://github.com/pr0cf5/kernel-exploit-practice/blob/master/bypass-smap/README.md).

 ## Classifying Bugs

 Now that we have a general idea of the difference between user-land and kernel-land, as well as virtual versus physical address spaces, we will delve into how to start exploiting kernels.
 To do this, we first need to analyze and a gain a great understanding of its underlying code.